Hospital Bag Checklist for Mum, Baby and Partner

 • Small pillow.
 You might appreciate getting a bit of rest during downtimes, as well.

 • Entertainment.
-Something to do: books, a tablet, and a music player are all good options.
+Something to do: Books, a tablet and a music player are all good options.

-Hospital Bag for Baby
+What to Pack in the Hospital Bag for Your Baby

 • Babygrows.
 Hospital policies can vary on what newborns can be dressed in so consult with your doctor in advance about what to pack.
 You may need to add to what the hospital provides in terms of accessories and layers.
-Remember, with babygrows it's a good idea to choose those that fasten up at the front.
+Remember, with babygrows, it's a good idea to choose those that fasten up at the front.

 • Socks and booties.
-Newborns can get cold easily, and you may want to add to what the hospital provides in terms of accessories and layers.
+Newborns can get cold easily.
 Even during skin-to-skin contact, your newborn can wear a hat and socks.

 • Blanket.
 While the hospital will likely provide blankets, a blanket of your own is always good to have on hand to use during skin-to-skin contact.
 It can also be used to keep your baby warm in the car seat on the way home.